Install Python (Windows, Mac, Linux) – Step-by-Step Guide (2025)

 python --version.

-Set Up Python on macOS
+Install Python on macOS (Updated Guide)

 - Visit python.org/downloads/mac-osx.